The Ultimate Guide to Meditation for Intuition and Wellbeing

 This position lifts the hips high and is more gentle on the knees.

 Japanese mat or Zabuton for underneath

-To define your space and as a base for your cushion, a Japanese mat or Zabuton is recommended.
+To define your space and as a base for your cushion, a Japanese mat or Zabuton, like this one, is recommended.
 Or, you can use a folded blanket.

 Some people benefit from meditating to music; others are against music while meditating.
 Soft music is best for meditation.
 Theta and Alpha binaural beats music helps.

 This is a set of studio-recorded mantras by Octavio & Guest…enjoy!